It’s World Menopause Day on 18 October. The purpose of the day is to raise awareness for women facing health issues related to the menopause.

 Why is the menopause a work issue?

-When you take into account that the years women are affected by the perimenopause and menopause can often stretch from around 45 up to 55 (although it can start earlier) and now 1 in 6 of the UK workforce are women aged 50 or over, employers need to get to grips with this issue.
+When you take into account that the years women are affected by the perimenopause and menopause can typically stretch from around 45 years of age up to 55 years of age (although it can start earlier and/or finish later) and that around 4.5 million of the UK workforce are women aged 50 or over and that women are staying in employment for longer, it is clear that employers need to get to grips with this issue.

 This isn’t just about doing the right thing by menopausal workers – there are business benefits as well.